Information for Employees

 We are here for you.
 We will get through this together.

 In order to slow the spread of COVID-19 to the maximum extent possible, the Santa Clara County’s Public Health Officer, along with the Health Officers of the five adjacent counties and the City of Berkeley, issued a shelter in place order.
-The order began on March 17th and is expected to last through the end of May (April 29th Shelter in Place Order).
+The order began March 17th and is expected to last until the Santa Clara County Health Officer amends or rescinds (under the May 18, 2020 Order)

 Employees that are directly affected by COVID-19 or by the Shelter in Place order can apply for assistance from the State of California.